WWF-Sweden/ITR-tool/docs/contributing.rst

 Generate documentation
 ------------------------
-To generate the documentation, you should follow these steps in the "SBTi" repository (the one containing the Python module).
+To generate the documentation, you should follow these steps in the "WWF-Sweden" repository (the one containing the Python module).

 1. `cd docs`